mabruras/sqapi/resources/docs/CONNECTORS.md

 ##### Methods
 ###### Init
-The database connector needs a initialization method, where all the setup is prepared and tested.
+The database connector needs an initialization method, where all the setup is prepared and connection is tested.
 ```python
 def initialize_database(self):
     pass